What do Registered Nurses do?

 If I have taken extra classes, will that improve my chances of being selected for the program?

-They may if they satisfy OCNE course requirements.
 See the current Application Information link for specific information that may apply for you.

 I've taken classes outside of LCC that seem similar to the prerequisites.
 Will the program accept my previous coursework?